Forex.com: Operations

-Forex.com is headquartered in Warren, New Jersey, and operates internationally under multiple regulatory regimes, including licenses from the U.S. CFTC and NFA, Australia's ASIC, UK's FCA, Japan's FSA, Canada's IIROC, and Hong Kong's SFC.
-As of 2023, the company reported over 750,000 active clients worldwide with customer assets exceeding $8.5 billion.
+Forex.com is headquartered in Warren, New Jersey, and operates internationally through regulated StoneX entities, including entities overseen by the U.S. CFTC and NFA, Australia's ASIC, the UK's FCA, Japan's FSA, Canada's Canadian Investment Regulatory Organization (CIRO), the Cyprus Securities and Exchange Commission (CySEC), the Monetary Authority of Singapore (MAS), and the Cayman Islands Monetary Authority (CIMA).

-Controversy
+In a 2023 disclosure, Forex.com stated that it held over $8.5 billion in trader assets and had approved 750,000 clients globally since 2019.
+In June 2026, GAIN Capital held $197.1 million in U.S. retail forex obligations, the largest figure among the six U.S. retail forex dealers covered by the CFTC, representing 42.6% of the total.

+In January 2026, GAIN Capital UK said it planned to surrender its Financial Conduct Authority (FCA) authorisation; StoneX said that its UK-regulated entity StoneX Financial Ltd would continue operating Forex.com in the UK, and that a Category 5 licence obtained in August 2025 from the UAE's then Securities and Commodities Authority (SCA) was intended to support growth in the Middle East alongside the group's other licences.

+Controversies

 Regulatory and compliance issues

-The broker have been subject to multiple regulatory actions over the years for various compliance violations.
-These include a $500,000 fine from the CFTC for illegally onboarding U.S. clients via a UK entity and a $300,000 penalty for supervisory failures over client accounts.
+The broker has been subject to several regulatory actions for compliance violations.
+These include a $500,000 fine from the CFTC for onboarding U.S. clients through a UK entity and a $300,000 penalty for supervisory failures over client accounts.
 In 2010, the NFA fined GAIN Capital $459,000 for unfair slippage practices, margin handling, and poor supervision.

 On 31 March 2021, a system error led Forex.com to display outdated quotes for 14 FX pairs for over 10 hours.
-Dozens of trades were executed at stale prices, resulting in account imbalances.
+Dozens of trades were executed at stale prices, creating account imbalances.
 The company reversed $2.84 million in client gains and credited minor adjustments to others.
 In 2022, the NFA fined the company $700,000 for mishandling the incident, rule violations, and misleading regulators.